Assistance setting up the HTD Home Audio app

 App displays "No systems found" or doesn't always connect to the system.

 • If your WiFi network is provided by AT&T fiber service or Xfinity, initial auto-discovery of our gateway may not work.
 You will need to manually connect one time using the link provided at the bottom of the app's first page.
-Please read page 2 of the manual for complete instructions.
+Please read page 4 of the manual for complete instructions.

 • Most of our customers use a router to manage DHCP that is separate from, but connected to, the modem provided by their Internet Service Provider.
-If connecting the gateway (model GW-SL1 or WGW-SL1) with an ethernet cable, it should be plugged into the router or an ethernet switch connected to the router.
+If connecting the gateway with an ethernet cable, it should be plugged into the router or an ethernet switch connected to the router.
 If using a "managed" switch, make sure the port you choose is available to your entire network.
 Do not plug the gateway into an open port on the modem or the app will not find it.

 • Make certain your smart phone or tablet is connected to the same WiFi network as your system's gateway.
 If your home network has been incorrectly set up with Access Points that act as individual networks instead of a single common mesh network, your phone or tablet may not be able to "see" the gateway.
 This issue typically presents itself with the app sometimes working and sometimes not, often depending on where within the home you are located.All of your access points may provide access to the internet, but this does not necessarily mean they can communicate with each other.
 While many home automation devices, such as smart plugs and lights, receive their commands from the internet, HTD systems only communicate over your WiFi network.
 If you are using Access Points, make sure they have been set up as a mesh network, and not with independent IP address management.